 This new format breaks the traditional conference session mold.
 Dive in to roundtable-style group discussions led by subject matter expert facilitators!
 These sessions foster the sharing of experiences and information to provide you with a transformative adult learning experience.

 Chief Medical Officer East

-The Conference Forum’s First Annual Chief Medical Officer Summit for Emerging Life Science Companies is delighted to present a truly distinctive and interactive event for CMOs.
+The Conference Forum’s 3rd Annual Chief Medical Officer Summit for Emerging Life Science Companies is delighted to present a truly distinctive and interactive event for CMOs.
 We are grateful to Dr. Elizabeth Stoner, Managing Director, MPM Capital, for suggesting the idea and to our CMO advisers for their insights on content and agenda development.

 We are Dedicated to Accomplishing Two Goals

 - To bring together CMO executives to address the unique challenges associated with directing and managing all R&D functions with limited resources, while raising capital, working and meeting with investors and strategizing for appropriate exits.